Permissive Use: What Happens When Someone Else Drives Your Car

 What is a permissive use exclusion?

 A permissive use exclusion is a policy provision that limits or eliminates coverage for drivers not listed on your policy.
 Some insurers include these exclusions — particularly smaller carriers — meaning only named drivers are covered.
 If your policy has this exclusion, lending your car to anyone not listed on it could leave both of you completely unprotected.
+Always review your declarations page or speak directly with your agent to find out if this applies to your policy.

 Can I be held liable if someone drives my car without permission and causes an accident?